-Specifiers for structures and unions are discussed in §8.5; declarations with typedef names are discussed in §8.8.
+Specifiers for structures, unions and enumerations are discussed in §8.5; declarations with typedef names are discussed in §8.8.

 8.3 Declarators

 The declarator-list appearing in a declaration is a comma-separated sequence of declarators, each of which may have an initializer.